 This ensures the most optimal outcome, with a shorter recovery period and as few complications as possible.

 Droopy eyelids treatment is Medisave claimable in Singapore!

-Most people don't realise that droopy eyelids treatment is Medisave and Insurance claimable, because it's actually a medical condition, and not a cosmetic one.
+Most people don't realise that Ptosis surgery in Singapore is Medisave and Insurance claimable, because it's actually a medical condition, and not a cosmetic one.